 In lieu of the first paragraph of this section, the Producer may elect to utilize the "Optional Needle Drop Formula" with respect to weekly variety shows and variety specials (but not for "bank acts," covered later).
 Under this formula, the Producer pays a high hourly recording rate in exchange for the right to utilize that recording during rehearsals.

-The current hourly rate for a needle drop session is \$257.95 per hour with a three-hour minimum call.
+New in 2025: The hourly rate for a needle drop session now depends on the number of musicians employed for the program.
+The standard rate is \$257.95 per hour with a three-hour minimum call.
 For doubling, payment is fixed regardless of session length; the first double is \$257.95 and each subsequent double is \$103.10.